Mission & Vision

 |Saint Child sees a community of people with the same heart and mind, united to support young pregnant women as their babies are given a chance for life.
 We work in conjunction with each community to break the generational cycle of abuse and neglect by providing a safe, loving and caring home.
 Saint Child exists to provide life, purpose and direction to each young mother while she makes a plan for her and her unborn child’s life.
 Ultimately, we change the world, one mother at a time.|

-Saint Child meets the needs of unsupported pregnant young women in our community.
-We are a Family Model home that provides stable, secure and nurturing residential care for young women ages 14-24 and their infants.
+We are a Community Model home that provides stable, secure and nurturing residential care for young women ages 14-24 and their infants.
 We are a trauma informed, strengths based program that utilizes a Positive Youth Development model.

-Every young woman in our care receives comprehensive services to help her prepare for the birth of her baby and plan for parenting or adoption.
+Every young woman in our community receives comprehensive services to help her prepare for the birth of her baby and plan for parenting or adoption.
 Basic components of our program are:

-- Access to prenatal care: residents are assisted in establishing a relationship with an OB/GYN and keep routine medical appointments.
+- Access to prenatal care: residents are assisted in establishing a relationship with an OB/GYN or midwife and keep routine medical appointments.

-- Education: residents are encouraged to complete their high school diploma or get their GED through community-based educational programs.
+- Education: residents are encouraged to complete their high school diploma or earn their GED through community-based educational programs.

 - Employment: residents who have earned their diploma or GED are required to work or volunteer a minimum of 20 hours per week to gain job skills and develop financial resources.